Cicada Files: Z 3301 et al

 His intent is to expose me as a CIA officer “assigned to the Bangkok desk,” as if that is something that would embarrass me.
 If I were a CIA officer, and not covered, I would say so.
 If I were a covered CIA officer, I would be duty bound to deny it, of course, which is what he relies upon.
 I was formerly employed by DEA.
 I was a contractor for DOD.
 I am a former Green Beret and airborne Ranger.
 I am not ashamed of my government service.

 Schoenberger’s activities are chargeable under 18 U.S. Code § 2261A.
 Stalking, and I am referring him to the FBI Bay Area Cyber Squad and the Secret Service Electronic Crimes Task Force.
 I intend to see him prosecuted.
-His rap sheet already includes one felony conviction–for Felony Stalking.
-His criminal record is unclear.
-There may be one more felony on there, but it does not matter.
+His rap sheet already includes two felony convictions for Felony Stalking.

 There are multiple convictions for DUI on Schoenberger’s rap sheet.
 Schoenberger often declares his sobriety, pronouncing that he is drug-free and a teetotaler, and I hope that this is true.
 Z 3301, who knows him well, described him as a “pillhead,” and Arturo Tafoya recounted Schoenberger’s addiction to Ambien.
 He was convicted of driving while intoxicated many times.